GK2103/GK2103.github.io/README.md

 #### Project: Is A “Centre-Forward” Footballer’s Market Value Determined only by Their Statistics?:

 ##### Problem Area:
 In professional football, there's ongoing debate about how a player's market value is determined, especially for "Centre-Forwards."
 This study uses data from the "Most Expensive Footballers 2021" dataset, which considers various factors like a player's performance and the league's competitiveness.
-We'll analyze the top 50 "Centre-Forwards" to assess how goals and assists significantly impact their market value.
+We'll analyse the top 50 "Centre-Forwards" to assess how goals and assists significantly impact their market value.

 ##### Methodology:
 This project shows a range of data analyst skills and data-driven techniques while using essential Python libraries.